-- 1.1.1.1 Since 1993, the Directorate-General for Agriculture and Rural Development (DG AGRI) has promoted the use of 'Control with Remote Sensing' (CwRS) as an appropriate control system suitable for checking whether or not aid is granted correctly.
-The legal basis of CwRS is Council Regulation (EC) 1306/2013 (Article 6(b), 21) and in its implementing Regulations No 908/2014 (Article 26), No 809/2014 (Articles 24, 38, 39 and 40) and No 2333/2015 [2]. - 1.1.1.2 It should be mentioned that in May 2018, (EU) Regulation was further amended to allow for the introduction of the so called 'checks by monitoring'.
+- 1.1.1 Since 1993, the Directorate-General for Agriculture and Rural Development (DG AGRI) has promoted the use of 'Control with Remote Sensing' (CwRS) as an appropriate control system suitable for checking whether or not aid is granted correctly.
+The legal basis of CwRS is Council Regulation (EC) 1306/2013 (Article 6(b), 21) and in its implementing Regulations No 908/2014 (Article 26), No 809/2014 (Articles 24, 38, 39 and 40) and No 2333/2015 [2]. - 1.1.2 It should be mentioned that in May 2018, (EU) Regulation was further amended to allow for the introduction of the so called 'checks by monitoring'.
 In fact, several MS Regions are, according to the recently adopted Article 40a of the implementing regulation (EU) 746/2018 of 18 May 2018 amending the Implementing Regulation (EU) No. 809/2014, opting to introduce an agricultural aid check system based on monitoring.
 This change will be of importance for the future CAP.
-The purpose of these specifications is however to describe the rules for the presently used CwRS for the On-The-Spot-Checks (OTSC), and not yet the checks by monitoring [3]. - 1.1.1.3 Financing of the CwRS imagery is in accordance with above mentioned Council Regulation (EU) 1306/2013 and Commission Implementation Regulation (EU) 809/2014, 908/2014, where the Commission services are asked to centralize the acquisition of SRS imagery, and their free of charge supply to the MS. This responsibility was transferred to DG JRC in 1998.
+The purpose of these specifications is however to describe the rules for the presently used CwRS for the On-The-Spot-Checks (OTSC), and not yet the checks by monitoring [3].
+It is envisaged that this type of controls approach will be used at least until, and inclusive, campaign 2022. - 1.1.3 Financing of the CwRS imagery is in accordance with above mentioned Council Regulation (EU) 1306/2013 and Commission Implementation Regulation (EU) 809/2014, 908/2014, where the Commission services are asked to centralize the acquisition of SRS imagery, and their free of charge supply to the MS. This responsibility was transferred to DG JRC in 1998.
 It is today managed through a co-delegation of signature by DG AGRI (via DG BUDG; internal ref.
-Ares (2015)1215220) to DG JRC's D.5 Food Security Unit. - 1.1.1.4 Regarding the timing of the operations, Commission Implementing Regulation (EU) No 908/2014, specifies, in Article 26: - For the purposes of Article 21 of Regulation (EU) No 1306/2013, each Member State shall inform the Commission by 1 November of each year at the latest, as to: (a) whether it wishes the Commission to acquire the satellite images necessary for its programme of checks and/or for its Land Parcel Identification System Quality Assessment; (b) the area to be checked and the number of planned control zones. - 2.
-Member States requesting the Commission to obtain the satellite images shall finalise, in cooperation with the latter and before 15 January following the communication of information referred to paragraph 1, the zones to be covered and the timetable for obtaining those images.
+Ares (2015)1215220) to DG JRC's D.5 Food Security Unit. - 1.1.4 Regarding the timing of the operations, Commission Implementing Regulation (EU) No 908/2014, specifies, in Article 26: - 1.
+For the purposes of Article 21 of Regulation (EU) No 1306/2013, each Member State shall inform the Commission by 1 November of each year at the latest, as to: (a) whether it wishes the Commission to acquire the satellite images necessary for its programme of checks and/or for its Land Parcel Identification System Quality Assessment; (b) the area to be checked and the number of planned control zones. - 2.
+Member States requesting the Commission to obtain the satellite images shall finalise, in cooperation with the latter and before 15 January, following the communication of information referred to paragraph 1, the zones to be covered and the timetable for obtaining those images. - 1.1.5 High-High-resolution (HHR) imagery may be used in the CwRS Programme (in addition to very high resolution (VHR) imagery) for crop and/or land use identification, to check if the requirement of keeping the land in good agricultural and environmental condition (GAEC) is maintained and for further checks of the new 'greening' requirements defined in the CAP reform implemented as of 2015.
+A series of images over the control zones suitably acquired during the crop cycle is supplied to the MS administrations (or their contractors) for them to fulfil their area-based subsidy control in accordance with EC Regulation 809/2014 [2].
+The control methods are further described in the document 'Guidance for on the-spot checks and area measurement' [3].
+Today (2021 Campaign), the goal for the MS should be to use one VHR image plus not more than two HHR images in addition to the freely available S2 (or other) data in their CwRS OTSCs.